 A third student, Smelanda Jean-Baptiste ‘21, an anthropology/sociology major with a concentration in Narrative Journalism Concentration, is looking forward to her assignment.

 Dean’s Columbus Dispatch op-ed about the inordinate effects of COVID-19 on Black people became the catalyst for the partnership.
 “Columbus Public Health are experts in health science, but they needed someone to help articulate the language of racism,” says Dean, who has been impressed by Columbus Mayor Andrew Ginther’s foresight and leadership in how COVID-19 has impacted the African American community.

-Denison faculty and staff from academic departments including Data Analytics, the Knowlton Career Center, and the college’s Launch Lab for professional development will gain data and knowledge for ongoing partnership by holding forums and workshops in Columbus for the community to participate in discussions.
+Denison faculty and staff from academic departments including Data Analytics, the Knowlton Career Center, and the Denison Edge for professional development will gain data and knowledge for ongoing partnership by holding forums and workshops in Columbus for the community to participate in discussions.

 Through this initiative, Denison will provide educational experiences for its students, and Columbus Public Health will provide opportunities for Denison students to serve as student researchers and interns in various areas, including: neighborhood health programs, health equity, minority health, and violence reduction.

 Associate Professor Toni King, director of Denison’s Black Studies Program, notes “As an academic discipline that emerged from a social movement, Black Studies values practice and fieldwork that can lead to social change.
 This partnership gives our students opportunities to apply intellectual frameworks to health care policies and practices important for eliminating racial disparities on the local and national front today.”